Skip to content

 The python code to transform a JSON object into another JSON object.

-The script is executed inside the Monty (https://github.com/pydantic/monty) sandboxed Python interpreter, which implements only a subset of Python.
+The script is executed inside the active sandbox (by default a MirageSandbox — a real Python 3 interpreter).
 Scripts must observe the following constraints:

 • The input JSON object is exposed as a dict named inputs; the script must assign the output JSON object to a variable named result before it ends.